 Output transistors do not increase the strength of the signal.
-They simply increase the current of the signal in order to drive the speakers effectively.
+They increase the current of the signal to drive the speakers effectively.

-This is oversimplified, of course, but gives us the basic understanding of how solid-stage amplifier output stages work.
+This is oversimplified, of course, but it gives us a basic understanding of how solid-stage amplifier output stages work.

 The Operational Amplifier

 Another important component of a solid-state amplifier is the operational amplifier (op-amp).

 An operational amplifier is a voltage amplifying device designed to be used with external feedback components between its output and input terminals.
 It is a high-gain electronic voltage amplifier with a differential input and, typically, a single-ended output.

 Here is a simple op-amp schematic symbol with appropriate labels:

 Note that actual op-amps are often made of a complex circuit that includes a variety of transistors.